-Artists who apply for a Neddy Artist Award must meet the following eligibility requirements:
+Artists may apply to the Neddy Artist Awards if they meet the following eligibility requirements:

-- Be U.S. citizens and full-time residents of Washington State, residing in the greater Puget Sound region (Island, Jefferson, King, Kitsap, Mason, Pierce, Skagit, San Juan, Snohomish, Thurston and Whatcom counties). and must be U.S. citizens or permanent residents of the United States.
+Artists must be full-time residents of Washington State, residing in the greater Puget Sound region (Island, Jefferson, King, Kitsap, Mason, Pierce, Skagit, San Juan, Snohomish, Thurston, and Whatcom counties). and must be U.S. citizens or permanent residents of the United States.

-Artists must be 18 years of age or older during the time of application
+Artists must be 18 years of age or older at the time of application.

-- Be currently active, demonstrating an ongoing pattern of producing and presenting work
+Artists must demonstrate an ongoing pattern of producing and presenting work.

-- Students currently enrolled in either undergraduate or graduate degree programs at the time of application are ineligible.
+Students currently enrolled in either undergraduate or graduate degree programs at the time of application are NOT eligible.
 Those who have completed all degree requirements at the time of application, but have yet to matriculate may be eligible pending verification.
-Please contact program staff for more information.
+Please contact program staff with questions about eligibility.

 - Two Neddy Artist Award recipients each receive $25,000